 As someone who has terrible circulation I can attest to how effectively hand warmers have saved my fingers during the winter.
-Most people know about the one-and-done hot shot style hand warmers you can buy at any convenience or sporting goods store.
-But did you know that you can also opt for a couple of reusable hand warmers instead.
+Most people know about the one-and-done hot shots you can buy at any sporting goods store.
+But did you know that you can also opt for reusable hand warmers instead.
 These things are amazing and much more environmentally friendly!
-Once you crack the metal piece inside, the hand warmer starts to heat up and will continue to stay warm for a good few hours.
+Once you crack the metal piece inside, the hand warmer starts to heat up and will continue to stay warm for hours.
 Then when you want to use it again all you have to do is boil it in hot water to reset the reaction.
-Science is pretty cool.
+Science is pretty cool!
 You can check out the reusable models here: https://www.mec.ca/en/product/5012-687/Reusable-Heat-Pack

 Don’t fear if you happen to forget your hand warmers on your winter elopement day.
 I ALWAYS have extras in my camera bag.